 Enjoy a spectacle for the eyes and ears

-Harrison's Garden, inspired by Yorkshire's greatest clockmaker, will be open from Saturday 25 March until Sunday 9 July 2017.
-The artist Luke Jerram will arrange all 2,000 clocks and watches to form patterns and shapes, with each one set to a different time so that you’ll hear a musical delight of ticking, clicking and chiming all through the day.
-Here's a taster of what to expect:
+Harrison's Garden, inspired by Yorkshire's greatest clockmaker, is open from Saturday 25 March until Sunday 9 July 2017.
+In the newly opened Muniments Room, you'll find 2,000 clocks and watches arranged by artist Luke Jerram into patterns and shapes.
+Each one's set to a different time so that you hear a musical delight of ticking, clicking and chiming all through the day.

 The ticking tour

 Harrison’s Garden is part of Trust New Art, the National Trust’s contemporary arts programme which invites visitors to experience our places from a different perspective.
-After opening at Nostell, Harrison’s Garden will then appear at Castle Drogo in Devon, Gunby Hall in Lincolnshire and Penrhyn Castle in Wales, with each place adding 500 more clocks to the total.
+After it leaves Nostell on Sunday 9 July, Harrison’s Garden will then appear at Castle Drogo in Devon, Gunby Hall in Lincolnshire and Penrhyn Castle in Wales, with each place adding 500 more clocks to the total.

 Love contemporary art?
 Head to the Trust New Art website to see all upcoming installations, exhibitions and events.